DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/selection.md

 ## Select by Row Click

-By default, a user can select a row by a check box click.
+A user can select a row using a check box click by default.
 Set the `TableSelection` plugin's `selectByRowClick` property to true to check/uncheck a check box by a row click as demonstrated in the following example:

 .embedded-demo(selection/select-by-row-click)